ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 User-Staged External Model Directory and File Parameters
 ========================================================
 ``USE_USER_STAGED_EXTRN_FILES``: (Default: "FALSE")
-   Flag that determines whether or not the workflow will look for the external model files needed for generating :term:`ICs` and :term:`LBCs` in user-specified directories (as opposed to fetching them from mass storage like NOAA HPSS).
+   Flag that determines whether the workflow will look for the external model files needed for generating :term:`ICs` and :term:`LBCs` in user-specified directories (rather than fetching them from mass storage like NOAA :term:`HPSS`).

 ``EXTRN_MDL_SOURCE_BASEDIR_ICS``: (Default: "/base/dir/containing/user/staged/extrn/mdl/files/for/ICs")
    Directory containing external model files for generating ICs.
 If ``USE_USER_STAGED_EXTRN_FILES`` is set to "TRUE", the workflow looks within this directory for a subdirectory named "YYYYMMDDHH", which contains the external model files specified by the array ``EXTRN_MDL_FILES_ICS``.
 This "YYYYMMDDHH" subdirectory corresponds to the start date and cycle hour of the forecast (see :ref:`above <METParamNote>`).
 These files will be used to generate the :term:`ICs` on the native FV3-LAM grid.
 This variable is not used if ``USE_USER_STAGED_EXTRN_FILES`` is set to "FALSE".